amorist/awesome/README.md

 ## JavaScript

+- [wangzongming/esp-ai](https://github.com/wangzongming/esp-ai) - Provide a complete set of AI dialogue solutions for your development board, including but not limited to the IAT+LLM+TTS integration solution for the ESP32 series development board. | 为你的开发板提供全套的AI对话方
 - [TeamWiseFlow/wiseflow](https://github.com/TeamWiseFlow/wiseflow) - Wiseflow is an agile information mining tool that extracts concise messages from various sources such as websites, WeChat official accounts, social platforms, etc. It automatically categorizes and upl
 - [fchollet/ARC-AGI](https://github.com/fchollet/ARC-AGI) - The Abstraction and Reasoning Corpus
 - [imputnet/cobalt](https://github.com/imputnet/cobalt) - save what you love